baihuqian/baihuqian.github.io/_posts/leetcode/2018-08-15-minimum-window-substring.md

 }
 ```

 For most substring problem, we are given a string and need to find a substring of it which satisfy some restrictions.
 A general way is to use a hash map assisted with two pointers.
 The template is given below.
+The idea is to extend the window to the right until the restrictions are satisfied.
+Then shrink the window from the left until the restrictions are not satisfied.

+The correctness of this solution can be proven by contradiction.

 ```java
 public int findSubstring(String s) {